 2. Saturn approaching the Aries ingress

-Saturn ingressing Aries on or around 24 May 2027 is the most-watched slow-planet sign change of the 2025-2030 window.
+Saturn ingressing Aries on 23 May 2027 is the most-watched slow-planet sign change of the 2025-2030 window.
 Saturn in Aries is the structural-pressure transit through the 1st sign of the natural zodiac, the cardinal-fire identity axis.
 Saturn is debilitated in Aries by classical convention, which gives the transit a particular structural-pressure character distinct from the Saturn-Pisces 12th-house reading that precedes it.

 The pre-ingress shadow phase begins in late 2026 as Saturn moves toward the sign boundary.
 Country charts with significant Aries placements register the approach pressure across the second half of 2026 and into the first months of 2027.
 The ingress itself is in May 2027, but the structural shift in the calendar begins late 2026 as Saturn's slow approach starts to register on Aries-side natal placements.